lorenzo-crippa/lorenzo-crippa.github.io/index.md

 Crippa, L., Gizelis, T. I., Krause, J. & Minoletti, P. (2020).
 Differences in Citizens’ Budget Preferences in Myanmar: Evidence from a New Survey

 Crippa, L., Wittek, R., & Silitonga, M. S. (2020).
 Does aid spur corruption?
 An empirical test of the “Curse of Aid” hypothesis in Indonesian provinces.
-(Submitted).
+(Submitted)

 ### Work in progress
 Crippa, L., Lawful competitive advantage.
 How prosecutors win international competition for the prosecution of corporate crime

-Crippa, L., & Saavedra-Lux, L. Oiling guns: How FDI in oil and gas extraction affects conflict dynamics.
+Crippa, L., & Saavedra-Lux, L. Oiling guns: How FDI in oil and gas extraction affects conflict dynamics

-Crippa, L., & Picci, L. Cross-border corruption and the OECD Anti-Bribery Convention: the determinants of compliance.
+Crippa, L., & Picci, L. Cross-border corruption and the OECD Anti-Bribery Convention: the determinants of compliance

 ## [Teaching](https://lorenzo-crippa.github.io/Teaching) (2020-2021)
 ### University College London